iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 The process of transferring change history between iModels is called *synchronization*, and is implemented by the [IModelTransformer]($transformer) to support branching concepts.

-- *First Synchronization* is the initialization of a new iModel as a branch iModel for some existing iModel, the master iModel.
+- *First Synchronization* is the initialization of a new iModel as a branch iModel for some existing "master" iModel.
-  The initialization can create an arbitrary transformation of the master iModel, hiding pieces, or even adding branch-only ones.
+  The initialization can filter the master iModel arbitrarily using other transformation techniques.
 - *Synchronization*, or *Forward Synchronization*, is the transfer of iModel changes from a master iModel to an existing branch iModel.
 - *Reverse Synchronization* is the transfer of iModel changes from a branch iModel back to the master iModel from which it was created.